 SF Education Pro

 This workgroup set out in 2015 to develop training material to educate finance professionals on the topic of sustainable finance.
 The workgroup defined the content of four different modules introducing sustainable finance and providing background information on different approaches and forms.
-The material will soon be made available to SSF members and network partners.
-Kate Cacciatore, Edmond de Rothschild, is the workgroup leader of this initiative.
+The material has been made available to SSF members and network partners in English, German and French.
+Jean Laville, Deputy CEO, SSF, is the workgroup leader of this initiative.

 The first priority of this workgroup was to establish a market survey of Swiss investments for development, which was published in April 2016.
 In January 2018, the workgroup was instrumental in planning SSF's first full-day conference on the topic of Inspiring investment partnerships to achieve global goals, attracting over 240 professionals from 12 countries for the event.
 The group will further address regulatory barriers for such investments and discuss ways to best measure the impact of investments, while continuing to address the area of key partnership opportunities to achieve success.
-Frédéric Berney, CRO BlueOrchard, guides the activities of this group.
+In 2019 the workgroup began focusing on the broader spectrum of impact investments creating a working definition to help steer the activities of the workgroup.
+Frédéric Berney (Senior Advisor, BlueOrchard) guides the activities of this group.

 Institutional Asset Owners

 This workgroup consists of institutional asset owner representatives of SSF.
 The objective is to support them in adopting sustainable investment policies by providing useful information, tools and peer dialogues.
 The workgroup published a comprehensive toolkit defining the various aspects of sustainable finance from a Swiss perspective in November 2016.
 Ulla Enne, Nest collective foundation, is the workgroup leader for the institutional asset owner group.